 Northern Illinois University (NIU) participates in a range of computing networks.
 Many members of the university community, including faculty, staff, volunteers, and students, use electronic mail (email) in their day-to-day activities.
 Email services are provided on university-owned computing and networking systems to further the university's mission of research, instruction, and public service.
 Email services are also considered a conditional employee benefit and may be utilized for personal messages subject to the limitations set forth in these and other applicable policies and to the extent that personal usage does not interfere with assigned responsibilities.
 Use of email should be consistent with this mission and this policy.

-The university utilizes GroupWise as its official email communication mechanism.
-Official university correspondence, including, but not limited to, messages from the President, policy information, employment, and benefit notifications, are electronically distributed through the GroupWise system.
-Employees whose departments utilize other email systems are responsible for checking their GroupWise accounts or forwarding such messages to their alternative email system for official university correspondence.
+The university utilizes Outlook as its official email communication mechanism.
+Official university correspondence, including, but not limited to, messages from the President, policy information, employment, and benefit notifications, are electronically distributed through the Outlook system.
+Employees whose departments utilize other email systems are responsible for checking their Outlook accounts or forwarding such messages to their alternative email system for official university correspondence.
 Employees who choose to forward NIU email content to third-party email providers have the responsibility to ensure that appropriate security is maintained whenever such content is classified as "restricted” or "sensitive” information (see the NIU Information Security Policy for definitions and requirements).

 Mass mailings are permitted, but need to follow these guidelines: